 Africans and Hispanics who are immigrants fear being deported back to the inferior countries created by their native cultures.
 So, these people behave properly upon entry into the United States.
 The 2nd generation of Africans and Hispanics are safe from deportation, so they behave improperly and become criminals.

 Both Africans and Hispanics are less likely to assimilate than Europeans and Asians.
-Uncontrolled immigration from Central and South America threatens the United States.
+Uncontrolled immigration from Latin America threatens the United States.

 According to a report by "The Economist", "[In Chicago,] Mexicans are by far the biggest group, accounting for about 80% of the city’s 803,000 Hispanics.
 Puerto Ricans are the second-biggest group, followed by a medley of Central Americans. ...
 Gangs, which have tens of thousands of members, are omnipresent in Latino neighbourhoods."